Young-won/ornstein_auto_encoders/README.md

 - [VGGFace2](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/)

+If the above link is not working, please use this link: https://academictorrents.com/details/535113b8395832f09121bc53ac85d7bc8ef6fa5b

 Set all information from VGGFace2 dataset under the directory "data/vggface2/".
 It should have the files:
 - "train_list.txt"
 - "test_list.txt"